GIQ: Benchmarking 3D Geometric Reasoning of Vision Foundation Models with Simulated and Real Polyhedra: Experiments

-Each featurizer's embeddings were fed into a single linear layer, effectively performing a linear probe to classify symmetry elements.
-To address class imbalance, we employed a weighted binary cross-entropy loss.
-For each symmetry class \( c \), the positive-class weight is computed as $w_c = \frac{N - n_c}{n_c}$, where \( n_c \) is the number of positive samples for class \( c \) and \( N \) is the total number of samples.
-The per-example loss for logits \( z_{i,c} \) and targets \( y_{i,c}\in\{0,1\} \) is then defined as:
+We applied a linear probe~\citep{alain2017understanding}, feeding each featurizer’s embeddings into a single linear layer to classify symmetry elements. \reb{To assess if geometric information was encoded in non-linearly separable manifolds, we also evaluated non-linear probes; however, these yielded comparable average performance to linear probes (see appendix).} To address class imbalance, we employed a weighted binary cross-entropy loss.
+For each symmetry class \( c \), we compute the positive-class weight as $w_c = \frac{N - n_c}{n_c}$, where \( n_c \) is the number of positive samples for class \( c \) and \( N \) is the total number of samples.
+We then define the per-example loss for logits \( z_{i,c} \) and targets \( y_{i,c}\in\{0,1\} \) as: